 For big kids like me, it was just one giant jungle gym with plenty of natural equipment to climb.

 Not to mention, perfectly vacant roads just asking for handstands.

-The one thing I did not get to do in Zion due to an unexpected rain storm was go into a slot canyon (even if I’d been able to, the famed Narrows were still closed).
-How have I been to all 50 states, 100+ countries and never been in a slot canyon?
-Your guess is as good as mine.
+The one thing I hadn’t done prior to this trip was hike into a slot canyon—so that was a top priority.
 A local blogger had told us there was a hidden one within Snow Canyon, but we couldn’t find hide nor hair of one, so I stopped a trio of sporty-looking gentlemen on bikes who looked like they might know.

 “Oh yeah,” one of them told me, “it’s really cool—if you can find it!”

 For reference if you’re attempting to get there yourself, it’s somewhere in this very vicinity near the text vaguely marking the petroglyphs.
 I can’t pinpoint where exactly, as truth be told: We never found it.